One of the best places to visit when in The Netherlands is a little village called Giethoorn.

 What To Order

-If you are a beer fan then you will find that they serve their very own beer called Geytbier which is brewed locally and definitely worth ordering a glass.
+If you are a beer fan then you will find that they serve their very own beer called Geytbier which is brewed locally and definitely worth ordering a glass or two.

-If you want a little snack with your beer then you should try the bitterballen which are a mixture of mashed potato with little bits shredded beef, coated in breadcrumbs and deep-fried.
+If you want a little snack with your beer then you should try the bitterballen.
+This is a mixture of mashed potato with little bits of shredded beef, coated in breadcrumbs, and deep-fried.
 It’s traditional to eat these with some mustard on the side.

 Hiring A Boat